Preet2204/ODE-Solver/README.md

 # Differential Equation Solver

 ## Overview
 This repository contains a Python implementation of a Differential Equation Solver, designed to numerically approximate solutions to ordinary differential equations (ODEs) using the Forward Euler and Runge-Kutta 4 (RK4) methods.
 The project includes visualization of numerical solutions, exact solutions, and error analysis, developed as part of an academic exercise to enhance computational skills in Applied Mathematics.
-The solver now supports a time-step-based approach dt for improved flexibility and accuracy.
+The solver now supports a dynamic time-step approach (`dt`) for improved flexibility and accuracy, featuring an adaptive step size control to optimize performance for higher-order and stiff ODEs.

 ## Features
-- Implementation of the Forward Euler method for ODE solving.
+- Implementation of the Forward Euler method for solving first-order ODEs.
-- Implementation of the Runge-Kutta 4 method with symmetrized logic for higher accuracy, supporting higher-order ODEs.
+- Implementation of the Runge-Kutta-Fehlberg 45 (RKF45) method for enhanced accuracy with adaptive step size control.
+- Adaptive step size control within the RK4 method, adjusting `dt` dynamically based on a user-defined error tolerance to balance accuracy and efficiency.
-- Visualization of numerical approximations, exact solutions, and error plots using Matplotlib with a scientific style.
+- Visualization of numerical approximations, exact solutions, and error plots using Matplotlib with a scientific style via the `scienceplots` package.
-- Error handling for invalid input parameters (e.g., negative time steps).
+- Error handling for invalid input parameters (e.g., negative time steps or mismatched initial conditions).
-- Modular design with reusable functions, now using a dynamic time step dt instead of a fixed number of points.
+- Modular design with reusable functions, utilizing a dynamic `dt` instead of a fixed number of points.

 ## Installation